cezium55/Portfolio-Website/README.md

 ## About me

 BCA graduate from GGSIPU.
-I build backend systems from first principles to understand how they actually work — see [mini-redis](https://github.com/cezium55/mini-redis) and the other projects on this site.
+I build backend systems from first principles to understand how they actually work, see [mini-redis](https://github.com/cezium55/mini-redis) and the other projects on this site.
 Looking for backend / full-stack roles at startups.

 - GitHub: [github.com/cezium55](https://github.com/cezium55)
 - LinkedIn: [garvit-gaur-81507525b](https://www.linkedin.com/in/garvit-gaur-81507525b)